Why choose Seven Seas Worldwide

 Also, along with other commonly restricted items, such as alcohol, hazardous materials food, drugs and narcotics, pirated goods and weapons or replica weapons, Australia prohibits the importation of pain relief head bags and Christmas decorations made of organic materials like wreaths, pinecones and mistletoe, and all candles by air.

-Our Prohibited Goods page contains a comprehensive list of all the items you can't send along with certain service-based restrictions.
+Our Prohibited Goods page contains a comprehensive list of all the items you can't ship along with certain service-based restrictions.

-When shipping boxes to Australia from the USA, your shipment will travel thousands of miles in many different vehicles.
-That's why it's so essential you securely wrap your goods before their journey to ensure they reach their destination without any dents or knocks.
+When shipping boxes to Australia from the United States, your items will travel many miles in lots of different vehicles.
+That's why it's so essential you securely wrap your goods before their shipping journey to ensure they reach Australia without any dents or knocks.
 Here are four easy steps to help you become a packing pro (find more information in our Excess Baggage FAQs).

-When shipping goods to Australia, have a declutter before packing your boxes to save money and simplify the process.
+When shipping goods to Australia from the US, have a declutter before packing your boxes to save money and simplify the process.
 All you need to do is gather the items you're considering sending and separate them into three categories — sell, donate and ship.

-Once you've finalised what you're going to pack, order plenty of our ultra-durable boxes, and we'll deliver them flat to your door, ready for you to put together and fill.
+Once you've finalised what you're going to pack, order plenty of our ultra-durable shipping boxes, and we'll arrange delivery of them flat to your door, ready for you to put together and fill.

 Wrap items individually and add plenty of padding:

-Prevent the contents of your boxes from banging into each other by wrapping everything individually in bubble wrap and packing the heaviest items at the bottom and the lightest at the top.
+Prevent the contents of your shipping boxes from banging into each other on their journey to Australia by wrapping everything individually in bubble wrap and packing the heaviest items at the bottom and the lightest at the top.

-Lastly, fill any gaps with shock-absorbing materials like foam peanuts, crumpled paper, or more bubble wrap to provide cushioning and help the carton keep its shape.
+Lastly, fill any gaps with shock-absorbing materials like foam peanuts, crumpled paper, or more bubble wrap to provide cushioning and help the carton keep its shape until delivery.

 Tape, tape, tape!: